KJ-Waller/TrashVax/README.md

 Android app (made in React Native) for checking www.prullenbakvaccin.nl.
 You can set notifications to be informed when vaccins are available in your area.

 # Installation
-To install the app, click on the .apk file above, then download from github onto your Android device.
+To install the app, click on the .apk file above, then download from github onto your Android device (or click [this link to download](https://github.com/KJ-Waller/TrashVax/raw/main/TrashVax-f331aa55817545cdbcfd7971c9c7eea7-signed.apk).
 Once downloaded, install the apk file.

 # Usage
 Open the app, fill in your postal code, and hit the search button.